 For some reason, the exams and their answer keys are each sold separately.
 Each costs 3 USD.
 A complete IB Math test (with all papers and mark schemes) will cost you 12 USD (for two papers and two answer keys).
 The IB Math subjects have exams from multiple years, and although we recommend buying more than one test if you can afford it, only buy those published in the last few years (about 2015 onward) as these will be the ones closest to the exam you'll be taking.

 This site includes multiple resources for the SL Mathematics exam, including dozens of video tutorials and practice questions.
-You can purchase all the resources for about 200 USD, or purchase materials in specific subjects, like statistics or vectors, for 29 USD each.
-Practice exams can also be purchased for 29 USD each.
+You can purchase all the resources for 199 USD, which includes video lessons and answer explanations, practice questions, and two unofficial practice papers.
 This site can get pretty pricey to use, so we only recommend it if you're really struggling with the material and think you need more in-depth explanations of subject material and how to answer certain questions.

 How to Use These Practice Materials